marykdb/maryk/core/documentation/properties/types/datetime.md

 It depends on the precision of the Time how it will be stored

 - `SECONDS` - 7 byte integer counting the seconds from midnight January 1st 1970
-- `MILLIS` - 9 byte integer with 7 bits counting the seconds from midnight January 1st 1970
+- `MILLIS` - 9 byte combined integer with 7 bits counting the seconds from midnight January 1st 1970 and 2 bytes for the milliseconds
+- `NANOS` - 11 byte integer with 7 bits counting the seconds from midnight January 1st 1970 and 4 bytes for the nanoseconds
 and 2 bits for the added milliseconds

 ## Transport Byte representation